 On the surface, bisexual dating may seem like the best of both worlds; the option to date both men and women.
-The reality, however, is that bisexual dating can be difficult for the bisexual person and his or her partner.
-The important first steps toward successful bisexual dating are to learn about yourself, if you are bisexual, and understanding the needs of your bisexual partner.
+However, the reality is that bisexual dating can be difficult for the bisexual person and his or her partner.
+The important first steps toward successful bisexual dating are to learn about yourself and understand the needs of your partner.
+If you are having trouble finding dates, the internet is always available to help.

 What Is a Bisexual?